Integrating Structural Bodywork with Somatic Dialogue, Movement, and Embodiment Education

 My approach to structural bodywork allows changes to be made at a safe pace for the client.
 Rather than impose a new form or posture, we work together in a way that honors what wants to emerge as a new way of standing, moving, and being in the world.

 I’ve continued my education to include introductions in Visceral Manipulation, Neural Mobilization, and CranioSacral Therapy so to work with several layers of the body, providing deeper mind-body integration.

 I believe there is an intimate relationship between movement and self-expression and that as one increases their range of motion and feels more physical freedom, they also increase their range of emotion and grow in their capacity to express themselves verbally and emotionally.
 I’m passionate about this embodiment exploration and am honored to facilitate this work with my clients.

 As a structural bodyworker I work with "alignment" and "posture."
 Rather than impose a new form or posture on the person in front of me, we work together in a way that honors the process of embodied change and witness as a new way of standing, moving, and being in the world emerges.

-The structural bodywork component of Hellerwork is systematic, following a series of 11-sessions.
+One powerful way of working together is to go through the Hellerwork Structural Integration series of 11 sessions.
+The series is structured in a systematic way to help create changes in the physical and emotional body.
 Each session has a focus on achieving alignment in a certain area of the body, with the overarching goal of supporting the whole body.
 In a session the client may experience hands on work in various positions on the table, sitting, standing, and in movement.